pangenome/pgge/README.md

 Optionally, you can set `-b` to write the unmapped regions to [BED](https://m.ensembl.org/info/website/upload/bed.html).

-If you only want to enable random subsampling to **reduce alignment time**, you can select either `-p/--subsample-percentage` or `-u/--subsample-number`.
+If you want to enable random subsampling to **reduce alignment time**, you can select either `-p/--subsample-percentage` or `-u/--subsample-number`.

 :warning: _`pgge`_ summarizes results by sample name.
 If you have
 ```